davidhassell/cmip7repack/README.md

        zlib (see the -z option), and also has the Fletcher32 HDF5 checksum  al‐ gorithm activated.

-       Files  repacked  with cmip7repack will pass the CMIP7 file-layout checks tested by cmip7_check_packing.
+       Files  repacked with cmip7repack are guaranteed to pass the CMIP7 file- layout checks tested by cmip7_check_packing.

 METHOD
        Each input FILE is analysed using h5stat and h5dump, and then  repacked